scimusmn/arduino-base/README.md

 ## Prerequisites
 In order to verify your sketch code compiles and to burn it to the Arduino, you'll first need to [download](https://www.arduino.cc/en/Main/Software) the official Arduino IDE and drivers.
 Instructions on the usage of the Arduino IDE can be found [here](https://www.arduino.cc/en/Guide/Environment).

-## Suggested Usage
+## Suggested Usage with Stele
-There are two suggested way to incorporate this repo into projects.
+There are two suggested way to incorporate this repo into stele-compatible projects.
 If you need to do rapid prototyping, an app-specific repository does not exist, or you just want to get familiar with writing Arduino code, you're probably better off doing the Checkout/Clone method.

 If an app-specific repo does exist and you are familiar with SMM's repo management style, you're better off using the Submodule method.
 This method is a little bit more advanced, you should know about [`git submodules`](https://git-scm.com/book/en/v2/Git-Tools-Submodules) before diving in, but the relevant commands are included to get you started.